Outreach

 Gleaning

-The work of the United Methodist Women is mission, which includes advocacy and service.
-As United Methodist Women we raise up women as leaders, encourage acts of service through the large group activities.
-We join together in God’s mission through prayer study and the empowerment of the Holy Spirit.
+The work of the United Women in Faith is mission, which includes advocacy and service.
+As United Women in Faith we raise up women as leaders and encourage acts of service through the large group activities.
+We join together in God’s mission through prayer, study and the empowerment of the Holy Spirit.
 Our emphasis is children, youth, and women.
-Our program book is available in the Narthex with a list of activities we have planned for the year.
-They range from educational events such as our reading program to our traditional Christmas Holy Communion, we also enjoy fellowship at our annual picnic.
-All women are invited to these events and do not need to be a member of the organization or the church.
+Some of our yearly activities include our reading program and our Advent Communion Service.
+We also enjoy fellowship at our annual picnic and monthly meetings.
+All women are invited to our events and do not need to be a member of the organization or the church.
 All are welcome.
+For more information contact Jennie Guy 377-5876 [email protected] .

-Under the Umbrella of United Methodist Women, we have three Circles that meet each month:
+Under the Umbrella of United Women in Faith, we have two Circles that meet each month:

-• Naomi Circle meets the second Thursday at 9:30 in the church parlor.
+• Naomi Circlemeets the second Thursday at 9:30 a.m. in the church parlor.
 They come together in God’s name for fellowship, service and learning.
-Their activities include soup and bread outreach, favors for nursing homes and financial donations to Kamina.
-Contact Carol Christensen at 223-8529 for more information.
+Their activities include soup and bread outreach, favors for nursing homes and an annual field trip.
+Contact Ellie Robinson at 433-8188 [email protected] for more information.

-• Ruth Circle is a group of women who meet at church on the first Monday of the month at 7 p.m on the second floor.
+• Ruth Circleis a group of women who meet at church on the first Monday of the month at 7 p.m. in the parlor.
 They engage in a book review each year, a nursing home project and invite speakers to share mission opportunities.
-Contact Lori Lorraine at 223-2924 for more information.
+Contact Lori Lorraine at 223-2924 [email protected] for more information.

-• Book Club meets the fourth Monday night each month at Panera Bread.
-They meet at 7 p.m. to discuss a chosen book.
+• Book Clubmeets the fourth Monday night each month at Panera Bread on Rt.
+31. They meet at 7 p.m. to discuss a chosen book.
 You do not need to have read the book to attend.
-Contact Nancy Hoffman if you are interested at 747-4212.
+Hope to start this again in the fall.

 United Methodist Men